 Our Day in Nursery

 Children are immersed in play-based learning, moving freely between rooms.
 This encourages children to explore, develop interests and become independent, competent learners.
 We come together during the day for welcome time in the morning to discuss what we are going to learn about each day, this promotes the children to have intention behind their learning.

 Outdoor play is integral to our approach to learning and development and takes place every day in our large, enclosed garden area.
 This purpose built, outdoor learning space is equipped with a mud kitchen, large sandpit, bikes and scooters.
 The outdoor area is also resourced with natural materials such as wooden decking, crates and tyres.
 Children are encouraged to think creatively, develop their problem solving skills and improve their ability to assess risk in the environment.

-The children participate in music and movement sessions with our specialist music teacher in the Junior School Music room twice a week.
+The children participate in a music and movement session with our specialist music teacher in the Junior School Music room.

 Physical Education (PE)

 The children enjoy a weekly Physical Education session with our specialist PE teacher.
-These sessions take place in our well-equipped school games hall, extend the children’s gross motor skills and encourage cooperation and teamwork.
+This session takes place in our well-equipped school games hall, extends the children’s gross motor skills and encourages cooperation and teamwork.

 Junior School Assembly

 The Nursery children join the Junior School children each week for an Assembly.
 In Assembly we are together as a school community to promote positive behaviour, develop and understand our Christian Ethos, and celebrate achievements.